Omaha National Cemetery observes 50th anniversary of Vietnam withdrawal

-A ceremony on Wednesday morning at the Omaha National Cemetery in Papillion marked the 50th anniversary of the withdrawal of U.S. military combat forces from Vietnam in 1973.
+A ceremony on Wednesday, March 29, at the Omaha National Cemetery in Papillion marked the 50th anniversary of the withdrawal of U.S. military combat forces from Vietnam in 1973.

 An audience of more than 60 attended the annual National Vietnam Veterans Day observance, which featured speeches, the laying of a memorial wreath, a 21-gun salute and the playing of taps.